Home

 TOP OF PAGE

-ARTICLE XI—WAGES AND CLASSIFICATIONS
+ARTICLE 11—WAGES AND CLASSIFICATIONS

 11.0 The wage rates, which shall be effective during the term of this Agreement, are set forth in Appendix “A” annexed hereto and made a part hereof which shall include progression steps, occupational titles; paid rates and labor grades are derived from the Company’s Job Evaluation System dated April 1, 1966.